 - 4.2.1 Sample Destruction.
 For the purpose of this section a sample will be defined as any case work related extract, solution, or solid that is not returned to evidence.
 Standards of non-controlled substances will also be treated using these procedures. - 4.2.1.1Liquids are stored in waste bottles until disposal. - 4.2.1.2 Disposal of aqueous liquids shall consist of neutralization of pH followed by solidification of remaining liquid with absorbent material (kitty litter etc.).
 The bottle and solid will then be discarded with normal trash. - 4.2.1.3 Extracted plant material, test tubes, used vials, and TLC plates are placed in the disposable glass containers.
 Once these containers are full, they are stored until the next scheduled drug evidence burn, where they will be destroyed. - 4.2.1.4 Solid (powder) samples can be either washed down the drain, placed in the disposable glass container, or placed in the liquid (aqueous) waste bottle. - 4.2.2 Controlled Substance Standard Destruction.
 For the purpose of this section, a standard (primary, secondary, bench) is defined as any controlled substance used as a reference for confirmatory analysis. - 4.2.2.1 When a controlled substance standard needs to be destroyed, i.e., past the expiration date, contamination, or degradation etc., then the standard will be stored until the next scheduled drug burn and destroyed then.
 Two lab personnel will witness the removal of the standards from the laboratory and fill out any necessary paperwork required by the agency conducting the drug burn.
-The laboratory standard log will indicate when the standard was destroyed.
-Any DEA forms will also be filled out and turned over to the proper authorities. - 4.2.2.2 If a controlled substance standard is removed from the laboratory by being totally consumed, accidentally destroyed or spilled, the removal should be witnessed by two lab personnel and both individuals should sign and date the standard log.
+The laboratory standard log will indicate when the standard was destroyed. - 4.2.2.2 If a controlled substance standard is removed from the laboratory by being totally consumed, accidentally destroyed or spilled, the removal should be witnessed by two lab personnel and both individuals should sign and date the standard log.

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager